 Officials with Enbridge Energy say they’ll spend $7 million over the next two years to buy new clean up tools in case there’s a spill along its Line 5 pipeline.

 There has been a lot of controversy surrounding Line 5 where it crosses at the Straits of Mackinac.
-At the Straits, the oil and liquid natural gas pipeline splits into two smaller diameter pipelines to make the underwater crossing.
+At the Straits, the oil and natural gas liquids pipeline splits into two smaller diameter pipelines to make the underwater crossing.

 Many worry about the condition of the 63-year-old pipelines, and spill maps have shown that, left untouched, a spill has the potential to spread far into Lakes Huron and Michigan.